 You are an artist-in-residence.
 Now, what?

 The last time I was a resident at A.I.R Vallauris in 2008, I left a box of materials.
-This time I decided not to take any materials with me and to just make use of what was in the box and whatever I could find in the street.
+This time I decided not to take any materials with me and to just make use of what was in the box and whatever I foun in the street.

-I had two notions about how I would use my time.
-One, I wanted to experiment, respond to the moment and not plan everything out.
-And two, I wanted to look at Goya’s paintings and see if there is a way I can distil their essence into something abstract.
+I have two notions about how to use my time.
+One, is to experiment, respond to the moment and not plan everything out.
+The other is to look at Goya’s paintings and see if there is a way to distill their essence into something abstract.
 I didn’t think that I would do these two things together.

 When I open the box, I have plenty of paint, some brushes, and several pieces of 300 lb Fabriano watercolor paper.
 But what really excites me, is the box itself.
 It sat in a dry shed for eight years.
 The cardboard is soft and no longer has much structural strength.
 One side is white.
 I tear off one of the flaps and start painting.

 Since Goya is already on my mind, I start by loosely painting one of his portraits with black ink.
 I switch to oil paint and the soft cardboard yields under my brush.
 The un-even torn edges make a beautiful deckle* around the piece.
 As I paint Goya’s, “The Dog” I like how the creases in the cardboard interact with the image.

 All the pieces are small, averaging 4 inches by 2 inches.
 In the end, I branch out to include the back of a tuna box and a crushed can that I found in a parking lot.

 *deckle edge paper—a type of paper with rough edges